 - The project interventions are based on community needs.
-Conducting thorough need assessment before start of the project - Engaging stakeholders through a participatory approach that sought ownership of the project among the beneficiaries through 'Shram Dan' - providing service for community works development addressing a wide range of community needs through several projects targeting specific aspects such as income generation, skills development, modernisation of agricultural practices, alternate livelihoods.
+Conducting thorough need assessment before start of the project - Engaging stakeholders through a participatory approach that sought ownership of the project among the beneficiaries through 'Shram Dan' - providing service for community works - An integrated approach to development addressing a wide range of community needs through several projects targeting specific aspects such as income generation, skills development, modernisation of agricultural practices, alternate livelihoods.